-If you’re looking for adoptive parents for your baby, there is no shortage of places to find them.
+If you’re looking for adoptive parents for your baby, there is no shortage of places to find them, including our website.
 Adoption agencies, attorneys and facilitators all have long lists of couples and singles who can’t wait to adopt.

 Reach.
 Unlike most agencies and attorneys who work primarily with local hopeful adoptive parents, online you can access profiles of adoptive parents from all across the U.S..
 This enlarges your pool of families to choose from and increases your chances of finding the one you’re looking for.